 IDENTIFYING FAKE SCALLOPS

-While you can’t always trust labels, you can trust your eyes.
+While you can’t always trust labels, you can trust your eyes and nose.
 Here are a few tips to help you decipher if scallops are authentic or fake.

-*Scallops from nature will vary in size and never have a perfect cylinder shape to them.
+*SIZE: Scallops from nature will vary in size and never have a perfect cylinder shape to them.
 Fake scallops have an identical circumference because they are made using a cookie cutter device.
-Also, if you see one edge thicker then the other, it’s either stingray or skate wings which taper greatly from one side to the other.
+Also, if you see one edge thicker than the other, it’s either stingray or skate wings that taper greatly from one side to the other.

 Feel free to continue browsing